Density Profiles and Direct Correlation Functions from Density Functional Theory in Binary Hard-Sphere Crystals: Substitutional Solid and Interstitial Solid Solution: Discussion and Outlook

 \section{Discussion and Outlook}

 Using fundamental measure theory, we have investigated the equilibrium structure of two colloidal binary crystal phases, i.e.\, the substitutional crystal and the interstitial solid solution.
+Due to the nature of the free (non-parameterized) DFT minimization we account for different types of defects (vacancy, interstitial and substitutional defects), going beyond the ideal crystal.
 The 3D resolved ensemble-averaged density profiles of the unit cell show that in the substitutional crystal, the large and small sphere profiles are very similar to the one-component solid (being narrow Gaussians around the fcc lattice sites), while for the interstitial solid solution the small sphere profile is different in being delocalized over the whole unit cell, with a maximum at the octahedral interstitial site and a secondary maximum at the tetrahedral interstitial site.
 We computed the species-resolved direct correlation function inside the unit cell around several reference points.
-All components of the direct correlation function in the substitutional crystal and the large-large component in the interstitial solid solution show the characteristic magnitude $-O(1/\nvac)$ already found in the one-component crystal.
+All components of the direct correlation function in the substitutional crystal and the large--large component in the interstitial solid solution show the characteristic magnitude $-O(1/\nvac)$ already found in the one-component crystal, much larger than that of a high-density liquid.
 For arbitrary reference points, these components of the direct correlation function can be understood as resulting from the superposition of fcc lattice point centered base functions which are approximately isotropic.
+Further, we note the reduced range of correlation, compared to the liquid case, when the density peaks become highly localized.
 These results for the direct correlation functions in the binary crystal case further add to the portfolio of the basic two-point correlations for the phases of simple fluids.

 Furthermore, we expect these results to be useful for the evaluation of generalized elastic constants, in analogy to the calculations of Ref.~\cite{lin2021direct} for the single-component case.

 \emph{Acknowledgments:} Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Projektnummer 401742484 (WEAVE project ``Binary complex colloidal crystals: Role of substitutional disorder and stacking faults'').
-We thank our project partners Matthias Fuchs, Gerhard Kahl and Rudolf Haussmann for useful discussions.
+We thank our project partners Matthias Fuchs, Gerhard Kahl and Rudolf Haussmann for useful discussions and Matthias Fuchs additionally for a critical reading of the manuscript.